-We do not currently own or operate manufacturing facilities for the production of any of our product candidates; however, we have plans to establish our own tableting facility in Ireland in the future.
+We do not currently own or operate manufacturing facilities for the production of any of our product candidates.
 We currently rely on four third-party contract manufacturers for all of our required raw materials, drug substance, and finished drug product for our preclinical research and clinical trials.
 We currently have a ten person team dedicated to managing the relationships with these manufacturers and the manufacturing process.
-Due to the complex and critical nature of drug manufacturing, we have employed a dual sourcing strategy in order to register and validate two suppliers for sulopenem's active pharmaceutical ingredient at the time of filing our NDAs, with each supplier capable of producing kilogram quantities for commercial scale under cGMP conditions.
-We also intend to have two sources for the production of the oral sulopenem bilayer tablets, one of which will be a third-party manufacturer registered and validated at the time of our product launch with the second facility operated by us.
-We anticipate that the second facility will be at a site in Dublin which is leased to us and with equipment that we will own and will be registered and validated within a year of our product launch.
-We plan to have two FDA-approved IV manufacturing sites.
-One IV manufacturer will be registered and validated at approval with a secondary manufacturer also capable of producing sulopenem but not initially registered.
+Due to the complex and critical nature of drug manufacturing, we have employed a dual sourcing strategy in order to register two suppliers and validate at least one supplier for sulopenem's active pharmaceutical ingredient at the time of submitting our NDAs, with each supplier capable of producing kilogram quantities for commercial scale under cGMP conditions.
+We also intend to have a third-party manufacturer to produce the oral sulopenem bilayer tablets.
+In the future, given the importance of our oral formulation, we plan to pursue additional sources to manufacture tablets.
+We plan to use another third party to manufacture the IV vials.
+Potential additional sources to manufacture IV vials have also been identified.